Getting Started

 2. Set up Your Environment

-For instructions on how to install conda (Miniconda or Anaconda) on your machine see https://conda.io/projects/conda/en/latest/user-guide/install/index.html.
+Monty requires Conda to install its dependencies.
+For instructions on how to install Conda (Miniconda or Anaconda) on your machine see https://conda.io/projects/conda/en/latest/user-guide/install/index.html.

-Note that the commands are slightly different depending on whether you are setting up the environment on an Intel or ARM64 architecture and whether you are using Miniconda or the full Anaconda distribution.
+Note that the commands are slightly different depending on whether you are setting up the environment on an Intel or ARM64 architecture, whether you are using Miniconda or the full Anaconda distribution, and whether you are using the zsh shell or another shell.

 Miniconda